AndrzejSzelag/AndrzejSzelag/README.md

 Info:
 -----
 Hi, My name is **Andrzej**.
-My hometown is Konin in the center of Poland.
+I come from Konin in the center of Poland.

 I have always been interested in programming.
 For last 3 years I completed:
 1. **CS50's Web Programming with Python and JavaScript** course at **Harvard University**.